amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 You can build an OAuth 2.0 integration by following these steps:

 1. Register your integration with Meraki.
-2. Using the OAuth Grant Flow, request the organization admin for permissions for the organization that you would like to manage.
+2. Using the OAuth grant flow, request the admin of your organization for permissions to manage that organization.
 3. Use the access token to make API calls.
-4. Refresh your access token using your Refresh Token as necessary.
+4. Refresh your access token using your refresh token as necessary.

 ### 1. Register Your Integration with Meraki

-1. Access the application registry at [integrate.cisco.com](https://integrate.cisco.com) using your Cisco.com credential
+1. Access the application registry at [integrate.cisco.com](https://integrate.cisco.com) using your Cisco.com credentials.
 2. Create a new application.
-Provide the name, redirect URIs, select the relevant scopes, and so forth.
+Provide the name and redirect URIs, select the relevant scopes, and enter any information requested.

 **Note: `client_secret` is shown only once.
 Store the `client_secret` securely.**
 Scopes and redirect URIs can be edited later.